 There are times it does take longer than expected to dry, it depends on the environment of the project.
 Some variables that can extend the dry time are temperature, multiple floors affected, and equipment.

 The ideal temperature for the drying environment is between 70-90 degrees Fahrenheit.
 At this temperature, water will evaporate at just the right speed so the dehumidifiers will be able to remove it as fast as it enters the air.

 When you’re dealing with multiple levels affected by water, there are more cavities where water can become trapped.
 We often dry out these cavities by injecting dry air into them and it can take longer than 72 hours for the area to dry out completely.

 Also, you want to make sure the restoration company you hire has up-to-date drying equipment.
 Restoration equipment is continually becoming more efficient every day.
 The older equipment that is still being used takes longer to dry out your home and consumes a lot more electricity.

 What do I need to do once my house is dry?

-This is just a summed of version of what to expected during a water damaged job.
-Every job is different and not all companies are the same, but the process of mitigating damages does have its protocols for each situation and finding a company that understands and follows these protocols is a company you should hire.
+This is just a summed version of what to expect during a water-damaged job.
+Every job is different and not all companies are the same, but the process of mitigating damages does have its protocols for each situation, and finding a company that understands and follows these protocols is a company you should hire.
 Hang in there and always remember it could be worse!